Rocky Horror Show Live: Release

 The Gala performance was broadcast to over 600 cinemas across the UK and Europe; grossing more than £600,000 at the UK box office alone.
 It beat Legend and Maze Runner: The Scorch Trials to take the top spot at the UK box office.

 An edited version was later broadcast on BBC America in the United States, on Sky Arts in the United Kingdom, SBS in Australia, Canal+ Extra in Spain, and on YLE Teema in Finland.

-Fans have also been petitioning for a release of the broadcast onto DVD.
+Fans have petitioned for a release of the broadcast onto DVD.